AdamTovatt/NetlifyDnsManager/README.md

 - Test error conditions and validation

 **Warning**: These tests make real API calls to Netlify and will create/delete actual DNS records on your test domain.
 Use a domain you control and are prepared to have test records added to.

-## Production

-In production, ensure the `NETLIFY_ACCESS_TOKEN` environment variable is properly configured in your deployment environment.